The regular lines of antigen-antibody

 3.6.

-Andrewes and Elford 1933 [3] presented the so-called percentage law, implying that the percentage of virus neutralized in a virus-antibody mixture is independent of the virus concentration.
-Burnet et al. 1937 [4] and Dulbecco et al. 1956 [5] accepted their conclusion, which seems to have been widely recognized thereafter, although it was not clearly documented or logically explained.
+Andrewes and Elford 1933 [3] hypothesized the so-called Percentage Law, implying that the neutralization rate in a virus-antibody mixture is independent of the virus concentration.
+Burnet et al. 1937 [4] and Dulbecco et al. 1956 [5] accepted their conclusion, which later was widely recognized, although neither documented nor logically explained.

-As shown above, the first-order progression of neutralization found in a neutralization test with reaction periods long enough to make over-neutralization negligible, is in agreement with Eq.
-2. However, when this regular reaction was investigated with varying virus doses (Fig. 3), the neutralization rate was found dependent on the virus concentration.
+As shown above, the first-order progression of neutralization found in a neutralization test with reaction periods long enough to make the over-neutralization reaction negligible, is in agreement with Eq.
+2. However, when this regular reaction was investigated with varying virus doses (Figure 3), the neutralization rate was found dependent on the virus concentration.
 This appears from Eq.
 6, which follows directly from Eqs.
 3, 4, and 5.
 In Eq.
 6, the neutralization rate is shown to depend on the virus concentration to a degree further dependent on the antibody-antigen equivalence factor of neutralization (the factor q).

 Conclusions summarized.